Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest major hub is Atlanta.
-Private network extensions available.
+Direct Cloud On-Ramps0 — as of September 2025Nearest major cloud hub is Atlanta.
+Private network connections are available.

-Power Cost≈$0.07/kWh – as of September 2025Significantly below the US national average for industrial power.
+Power Cost≈$0.07/kWh, as of September 2025Significantly below the US average, a key advantage for high-density compute.

-Tax IncentivesYesAbatements on property and sales tax for qualifying data centers.
+Tax IncentivesYesProperty and sales tax abatements for qualifying data centers and their tenants.

 Network & Connectivity Ecosystem

-There are no public Internet Exchange Points (IXPs) located in Montgomery.
-Peering is typically handled privately between carriers or routed through the major exchange points in Atlanta.
+Internet Exchange Points (IXPs) Public peering is limited within Montgomery.
+Most network peering is conducted privately between carriers or routed through the dense ecosystem of Internet Exchanges in Atlanta.

 Power Analysis